 Cancer Research Data Commons Repositories

 Repositories in the NCI Cancer Research Data Commons (CRDC) contain related data that have been harmonized and stored in a format that is ready for analysis by the research community.
 The data are brought together with infrastructure for security, interoperability, and elastic compute capability.

 The CRDC is a network of repositories that researchers, tool developers, clinicians, and in the future, patients can use to access and contribute tools and data across scientific domains, such as genomics, proteomics, and imaging, for example.

 Each CRDC repository features a submission-and-curation process that harmonizes the data and applies standardized metadata to enable sharing and analysis.
 Repositories will be centered around a scientific domain and analytic and visualization tools will be developed based on the needs and feedback of the scientific community.

 Repositories will be populated with data generated by NCI-funded programs.
 Through the Data Commons Framework, CRDC repositories will interoperate with data from commons being developed by other NIH institutes and organizations.

 Current Status of Repositories in the CRDC

-There are currently two accessible repositories within the CRDC.
+There are currently three accessible repositories within the CRDC:

-The Proteomic Data Commons (PDC) launched a pilot repository in October 2018.
-The PDC is populated with data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC) program and will grow to include other sources over time.
-The data, including protein expression data, can be browsed interactively using a series of filters and accessed by API.
+The Proteomic Data Commons (PDC) offers access to highly curated and standardized biospecimen, clinical, and proteomic data.
+The PDC includes data from the Clinical Proteomic Tumor Analysis Consortium (CPTAC) program and will grow to include other sources over time.
+The data are open access and can be browsed interactively using a series of filters and accessed by an API.